MerrieQ/Portfolio/Hackaton/README.md

 The Hackaton lasted for a week.
 We first tried to develop our own Machine Learning model (in particular a Large Language Model), but because of the underwhelming results and limited time we decided to use an LLM Api instead called Cohere.

 The file TRIPOD_rapport (14) is the result of the final program.
-TRIPOD_rapport (11-13) are files to show the improvements made, so those are irrelevant.
+TRIPOD_rapport (11-13) are files to show the improvements made, so those are relatively irrelevant.